Call for Instructors

 - Paper towel

-- Water bucket (recycled 16 oz or larger yogurt cups work great)
+- Water bucket (recycled 16 oz or larger yoghurt cups work great)

 - Rags (old towels) to dab your brushes